FPeace/distributed-crawler/README.md

 # distributed-crawler
 Crawler
-A crawler project based on SpringCloud
+A distibuted-crawler project based on SpringCloud
-Distributed system